EzArmy/Learning_C/C.md

-# Why i start to learn C?
+# Why i'm start to learn C?

 In order to increase my repertoire as a programmer and improve my skills, since, as someone who only developed WEB projects, I never had a solid foundation as a programmer in general